-Whether you bet on sports, scratch cards, roulette, poker, or slots—in a casino or online—problem gambling can strain relationships, interfere with work, and lead to financial catastrophe.
-You may even do things you never thought you would, like stealing money to gamble or pay your debts.
-You may think you can’t stop but, with the right help, you can overcome a gambling problem or addiction and regain control of your life.
-The first step is recognizing and acknowledging the problem.
+Whether you bet on sports, scratch cards, roulette, poker, or slots—in a casino, at the track, or online—problem gambling can strain relationships, interfere with work, and lead to financial catastrophe.
+You may even do things you never thought you would, like stealing money to gamble or pay debts.
+You may think you can’t stop, but with the right help, you can overcome a gambling problem or addiction and regain control of your life.

-Gamblers can have a problem, however, without being totally out of control.
+Gamblers can have a problem without being totally out of control.
 Problem gambling is any gambling behavior that disrupts your life.
-If you’re preoccupied with gambling, spending more and more time and money on it, chasing losses, or gambling despite serious consequences, you have a gambling problem.
+If you’re preoccupied with gambling, spending more and more time and money on it, or gambling despite serious consequences, you have a gambling problem.

 Myths and facts about gambling addiction and problem gambling

 MYTH: You have to gamble every day to be a problem gambler.

 FACT: A problem gambler may gamble frequently or infrequently.
 Gambling is a problem if it causes problems.

 MYTH: Problem gambling is not really a problem if the gambler can afford it.